QuwsarOhi/CodeTree/Modular Arithmatic.md

 Finally, a ^ (-1) ≡ ( a ^ (m-2) ) (mod m)
 ````
 So we can calculate modular inverse (a^(-1)) by finding ( a ^ (m-2) ) (mod m)

+We can also prove how modular arithmatic on exponents work, go through this [link](https://math.stackexchange.com/questions/113690/fermats-little-theorem-reducing-exponents)